 A CAUTION: Check your gas line pressure before connecting heater to gas line.
-Gas line pressure must be a minimum 6" WC for NG & 11" WC for LP with a max pressure of 9" WC for NG & 14" WC for LP.
-If gas line pressure is higher, the unit will not work and heater regulator damage could occur.
+Gas line pressure must be a minimum 6" WC for NG and 11" WC for LP with a max pressure of 14"WC.
+If gas line pressure is higher, heater regulator damage could occur.